SatcherInstitute/health-equity-tracker/README.md

 Use [`terraform taint`](https://www.terraform.io/docs/commands/taint.html) to mark a resource as requiring redeploy.
 Eg `terraform taint google_cloud_run_service.ingestion_service`.
 You can then set the `ingestion_image_name` variable in your tfvars file to `<your-ingestion-image-name>` and `gcs_to_bq_image_name` to `<your-gcs-to-bq-image-name>`.
 Then replace Step 5 above with just `terraform apply`.
 Step 4 is still required.

+## Test and Production Environments

+### A note on Airflow DAGS

+All files in the airflows/dags directory will be uploaded to the test airflow environment.
+Please only put DAG files in this directory.